Ashwin7mak/qbui/ui/componentLibrary/README.md

 Welcome to the QuickBase component library.
 This is a little wrapper that lets us show off and play with components in QBUI.
 Only reusable components should be added to this library.

 ## Adding a component to the library

+### Use the Grunt task
+1. In your terminal, navigate to the qbui/ui folder
+2. Run the following grunt task using the name of your component and relative path to your component (from qbui/ui folder)

+`$ grunt addComponentToLibrary --name=[name of component] --path=[relative path to component]`

+For example:
+`$ grunt addComponentToLibrary --name=MyNewComponent --path=client-react/src/components/myNewComponent.js`

+### For reference:
 1. Setup a new 'doc' file in `componentLibrary/src/docs`.
 You can use the other files as an example.
 1. Add a reference to `componentLibrary/src/components/Metadata.js` so we have the component and PropType descriptions.
 1. Add a new file in `componentLibrary/src/examples` that contains an example of using the component.
 This is what gets rendered into `<ReactPlayground />`.